maryisangediok/Building-an-Explanation-Model-for-Divorce-Rate/README.md

 Problem statement.

-This project focuses on building a simple multivariate linear model.
+This project focuses on building a simple multiple linear model.
 The purpose of the analysis is explanation.

 We review the dataset and some initial data analysis, model selection and validation, and detailed diagnostics.